 This is why you want to become curious and just like my friend Sherlock Holmes.

 You MUST reserve judgement at this stage of the claim.
+You want to ask questions that will provide you with key information to manage the WCB claim.

-You may have read or seen me say somewhere else that the first thing you need to decide when you are faced with a WCB claim is:
+The first thing you need to decide when you are faced with a WCB claim is:

 Am I managing or appealing a claim?”